Jean-Claude Van Damme: Early 1970s to 1980: Martial arts and first film appearance

 At the age of 12, Van Damme joined the Centre National de Karaté (National Center of Karate) under the guidance of Claude Goetz in Belgium.
 Van Damme trained for four years and he earned a spot on the Belgian Karate Team; he later trained in full-contact karate and kickboxing with Dominique Valera.
+According to Van Damme, "it was tough growing up.
+I was kind of geeky, and physically I was not gifted".

-At the age of 15, Van Damme started his competitive karate career in Belgium.
-From 1976 to 1980, Van Damme compiled a record of 44 victories and 4 defeats in tournament and non-tournament semi-contact matches.
+At the age of 15, he started his competitive karate career in Belgium.
+From 1976 to 1980, he compiled a record of 44 victories and four defeats in tournament and non-tournament semi-contact matches.

-Van Damme was a member of the Belgium Karate Team when it won the European Karate Championship on 26 December 1979 at La Coupe François Persoons Karate Tournament in Brussels.
+He was a member of the Belgium Karate Team when it won the European Karate Championship on 26 December 1979 at La Coupe François Persoons Karate Tournament in Brussels.

-Van Damme placed second at the Challenge Coupe des Espoirs Karate Tournament (1st Trials).
-At the 3-day tournament, Van Damme defeated 25 opponents before losing in the finals to teammate Angelo Spataro.
+He placed second at the Challenge Coupe des Espoirs Karate Tournament (1st Trials).
+At the three-day tournament, he defeated 25 opponents before losing in the finals to teammate Angelo Spataro.

-On 8 March 1980, in Brussels, Belgium, Van Damme competed against his former teammate Patrick Teugels at the Forest National Arena on the undercard of the Dan Macaruso-Dominique Valera Professional Karate Association Light-Heavyweight World Championship bout.
+On 8 March 1980, in Brussels, Belgium, he competed against his former teammate Patrick Teugels at the Forest National Arena on the undercard of the Dan Macaruso-Dominique Valera Professional Karate Association Light-Heavyweight World Championship bout.
 Prior to this match, Teugels had defeated Van Damme twice by decision, including a match for the Belgium Lightweight Championship.
 Van Damme had a 1977 victory over Teugels.
 Teugels was coming off an impressive showing at the World Association of Kickboxing Organizations World Championships four months earlier, and was favored by some to win this match.
 According to reports, and Patrick Teugels' own interview (with photos), Teugels lost to Van Damme by TKO in the 1st round.
 Teugels was kicked in the nose and was unable to continue as a result.
 In a 2013 interview, Van Damme called this fight his most memorable match.

-Van Damme began his full-contact career in 1977, when Claude Goetz promoted the first ever full-contact karate tournament in Belgium.
+He began his full-contact career in 1977, when Claude Goetz promoted the first ever full-contact karate tournament in Belgium.